Breast Cancer

 • Get regular exercise.

-• Reduce the amount and how often you drink alcohol.
+• Reduce the amount of alcohol you drink, and how often you drink it.

 • Talk to your health care provider about risks associated with birth control pills or hormone replacement therapy.